ibm-cloud-docs/secrets-manager/secret-rotate-auto.md

 {: #schedule-auto-rotate-custom-credentials-ui}
 {: ui}

-If you prefer to schedule your custom credentials secert to be automatically rotated at regular intervals, you can enable automatic rotation for your Custom credentials secret at their creation.
+If you prefer to schedule your `custom_credentials` secret to be automatically rotated at regular intervals, you can enable automatic rotation for your `custom_credentials` secret at their creation.
 You can also enable auto rotation by editing the details of an existing secret.
 Choose between a 30, 60, or 90-day rotation interval.

 If you need more control over the rotation frequency of a secret, you can use the {{site.data.keyword.secrets-manager_short}} API to set a custom interval by using `day` or `month` units of time.
 For more information, see the [API reference](/apidocs/secrets-manager/secrets-manager-v2#update-secret-metadata).
 {: tip}